WenxingDu/monash-engineering-portfolio/Embedded_Systems_Projects/README.md

 ### System-Level Challenges

-The main difficulty of this project lies in coordinating **software, hardware, and timing constraints simultaneously**:
+The main difficulty of this project lies in coordinating software, hardware, and timing constraints simultaneously:

 - A μC/OS-II RTOS is used to manage multiple concurrent tasks with carefully chosen priorities.
 - Shared resources such as SDRAM, pixel buffers, and PIOs are protected using mutexes to avoid corruption and deadlocks.